 4.1 The LETS is an unincorporated members' club of people willing to trade

-4.2 London-wide LETS runs under the auspices of LETSlink London (LLL), and aims
+4.2 London-wide LETS runs under the auspices of the LETSlink UK Network and

-to abide by, and contribute to LETSlink UK's technical and ethical guidelines.
+aims to abide by its technical and ethical guidelines.

 5. ORGANISATIONAL BASIS